 I love dogs.
 And I love reading about dogs.
-So when What The Dog Knows caught my eye, I knew I had to buy it.
+So when What the Dog Knows caught my eyes, I knew I had to buy it.
 A book about cadaver dogs?
 Colour me intrigued.
 And the first four plus pages of fulsome praise didn’t hurt:

 - “A beautifully written, fascinating, heartwarming, and oft-hilarious homage to working dogs”